nikitavoloboev/data/docs/music/music.md

 - [riffs](https://www.riffs.run/) - Search for a song and select start/end times to create a riff.
 - [Moe](https://github.com/MoeMusic/Moe) - Ultimate tool for managing your music.
 - [Ask HN: Is there a cloud music library that doesn't keep deleting my music?
 (2022)](https://news.ycombinator.com/item?id=33595879)
+- [songmem](https://github.com/codesoap/songmem) - Remember the songs you heard and analyze your listening patterns.